Title Loan Laws And Disclosures For Each State

 Virginia

 Virginia state law allows title loans of up to 50% of the fair market value of a vehicle.
-The interest rate is capped at 22% per month for an outstanding balance of up to $700.
-For a balance of $701 to $1,400, the cap is 18%, and there’s a 15% interest rate cap for loans of $1,401 and higher.
+Interest rates are capped at 22% monthly on all balances of up to $700.
+For balances of $701 to $1,400, the cap is 18%.
+A 15% interest rate cap applies to loans of $1,401 and above.
 A 5% late fee payment is allowed once the loan is seven days past due.

-The lender has to provide a 10-day notice of repossession, and if a vehicle is sold, surplus funds must be given to the borrower.
+The lender must provide a 10-day notice of repossession.
+If a vehicle is sold, any surplus funds must be returned to the borrower.

 A borrower can’t have more than one lien or loan at a time, there can’t be prepayment penalties, and Virginia law prohibits providing these short-term loans to active-duty military members.